ktekinay/Kaju/README.md

 Since none of this is modal, the user can continue to use your app with the update window waiting in the background.
 If they do choose to install, the update window will be sent to the back so it will be closed last.

 To discover what `UpdateChecker` found, you can check the `Result` property in the `ExecuteAsyncComplete` event after using `ExecuteAsync` (preferred) or directly after calling `Execute`.
 It returns a value from the `Kaju.UpdateChecker.ResultType` enum.
 If there was a connection error with `ExecuteAsync` check the `LastError` property too.

+### ExecuteAsync vs. Execute

+Xojo offers two types of HTTPSocket, the "classic" and the "namespaced" (`Xojo.Net.HTTPSocket`) versions.
+The namespaced version includes features that works with newer types of security but does not offer a synchronous mode.
+With that in mind, Kaju has two ways to start the update process, `Kaju.UpdateChecker.ExecuteAsync` and `Kaju.UpdateChecker.Execute`.
+The former uses the namespaced version and will report its result in the `ExecuteAsyncComplete` event.
+The latter uses the classic version and will report its results immediately.

+If yoru uddate information is not on a secure website, it shouldn't matter which you use, but we still recommend `ExecuteAsync` moving forward.

+**Note**: `ExecuteAsync` will always allow redirects so `UpdateChecker.AllowRedirection` must be set to `True` or an exception will be raised.

 ### Minimum OS